Silver

 Moore to produce silver exclusively for the firm, but continued to obtain

-silver from other sources as well.
+silver from other sources.
 Two

 years later, Tiffany’s partners retired and the name of the firm was changed to

-Tiffany and Company.
+Tiffany & Company.
 In 1868, the firm

 decided to introduce a silver manufacturing department and purchased the